-dsTest™ supports the GPRS Tunneling Protocol Version 2 for Control plane (GTPv2-C) message sets over the Evolved Packet Core (EPC) signaling interfaces S3, S4, S5, S8, and S11. dsTest also supports GTPv1-C for the GPRS Gn and Gp interfaces.
+dsTest supports the GPRS Tunneling Protocol Version 2 for Control plane (GTPv2-C) message sets over the LTE Evolved Packet Core (EPC) signaling interfaces:

-Using our SmartFlow™ application, you have the ability to create simple or complex transaction flows for a specific GTP-C interface, including the message definitions and state machine elements.
-The SmartFlow can define different paths for success, failure, or other conditions, all defined within the state machine.
-The SmartFlow states contains a unique list of states that a GTP-C message flow can traverse.
-In addition to the defined messages sets, you can create and customize user-defined message templates to increase the flexibility of your test scenarios.
+Test GTP-C initiators (MMEs and SGSNs), and verify responses from gateways (GGSNs, PGWs, and SGWs).
+Using our SmartFlow feature or SmartEvents application, you can create simple to complex transaction flows for a specific GTP-C interface, including message definitions and state machine elements.
+The SmartFlow or SmartEvents can define different paths for success, failure, or other conditions, all defined within a state machine, providing effective GTP compliance and interworking testing.
+The states contains a unique list of states that a GTP-C message flow can traverse.
+In addition to the defined messages sets, you can create and customize user-defined message templates and modify the messages using our SmartIE or SmartAVP features to increase the flexibility of test scenarios.
 When defining a message template it is only necessary to include and provision the elements whose values will be compared to information in the received message.
 Multiple handlers can be used with different templates of the same message type in order to execute various actions or state changes depending on the composition of a received message.

-A rich set of operational measurements is collected at specified intervals and stored in a SQLite database on the dsTest server.
-Real-time measurements may be retrieved through our dsClient™ CLI interface or graphed via our dsClient GUI interface.
+A comprehensive set of operational measurements is collected at specified intervals and stored in a SQLite database on the dsTest server.
+Real-time measurements may be retrieved through our dsClient CLI interface or graphed via our dsClient GUI interface.

-With SmartFlow, you can initiate the following events for a GTP node:
+You can initiate the following events for a GTP node:

-- Create, Modify, Delete GTP tunnel
+- Create, Modify, Delete GTP tunnels;

-- Start a transaction using the selected state flow
+- Start a transaction using the selected state flow;

-- Force the sending of a message
+- Force the sending of a message;

-- Indicate the receipt of a message
+- Indicate the receipt of a message;

-- Trigger a timeout event on the state machine
+- Trigger a timeout event on the state machine;

-- Indicate the receipt of an unsupported message
+- Indicate the receipt of an unsupported message.

-GTP-C Initiator Simulation
+GTP-C Initiator Simulation (SGW/PGW Testing)

 Verify the reaction of your gateway nodes by simulating a MME or SGSN GTP-C Initiator.
-Our SmartFlow application provides the ability to create GTP-Cv1/v2 state machines and use them in combination with PCC interface applications to test gateway elements in the mobile packet core.
-You can use our SmartEvents™ feature with other interface applications to trigger network-initiated events from our Emulators and validate the resulting GTP-C signaling.
+Our SmartFlow application provides the ability to create GTP-Cv1/v2 state machines and use them in combination with PCC interface applications to test gateway elements, including dynamic policy enforcement, in the mobile packet core.
+You can use our SmartEvents feature with other interface applications to trigger network-initiated events from our Emulators and validate the resulting GTP-C signaling.